 This is an easy one to discuss: there is not a single moment in the video with static framing.
-The camera is never set on a tripod, shots that would normally be still are done via handheld.
+The camera is never on a tripod.
+Shots that would normally be on a tripod are done via handheld.
 The movement may be slow, but it is always – always – moving.
 This injects energy into every scene, because you always feel like you’re moving alongside Hwasa.
 Whether or not the camera is pointed at her, you experience everything with her.

 In a music video, this is especially important, because the idol is in fact the star of the whole thing.
 We have to feel engaged with her personally, or else we lose interest once the song is over.
 But keeping the camera alongside an interesting subject keeps the viewer on their toes and eager to continue watching.

 According to Lights Film School, negative space controls the color palette of a shot, simplifies the shot, adds depth, and isolates the audience’s attention.
 The negative space in “Maria” accomplishes exactly that.
-Looking at the iconic lighter shot, the background is shrouded in darkness, minus a soft light on Hwasa’s face.
+Looking at the iconic shot with the lighters, the background is pitch black, minus a soft light on Hwasa’s face.
 Then, hands carrying lighters enter the shot, giving color and illumination via the power of editing.

 What makes the shot work is the negative space in the background.
-You could divide the shot in half – the top half is mostly negative space while the bottom is filled.
+You could divide the shot in half – the top half empty and the bottom half filled.
 Hwasa’s face is framed by negative space on either side.
 The hands all point upwards towards her face, driving the focus towards her.
 Her hair, eye makeup, and lips are red, while the rest of the shot is gold and black, making sure she’s the focus of your attention.

 Negative space isn’t always an expanse, though.
 It’s emptiness, and that can be on a stage as well.
 And the sets are sparsely populated.
-Hwasa is often isolated in a frame, with nothing behind her.
+Hwasa often stands isolated, with nothing behind her.
 The asylum set is particularly empty most of the time, and the white, glossy tiles give a feeling of sterility.
 When offset by naturalistic imagery like rose petals and flames, it establishes a range of emotions that Hwasa is trying to get you to experience.

 However, there is also a lack of negative space in many scenes.
 A lot of shots have monitors or other actors, filling the space.
 Other shots are extremely close to Hwasa, putting her in claustrophobic framing.
 This parallels the lyrics about dealing with adversity and loneliness, even in (and especially in) her position as an idol.